0robustus1/serverprint/README.md

-# serverprint - sometimes you just need to it yourself
+# serverprint - sometimes you just need to do it yourself

 Printing to a server via an ssh-connection without performing cups-integration stuff.